jenkinsci/workflow-scm-step-plugin/README.md

 ```

 Jenkins will clone the repository into the workspace and continue with your script.
-(Subsequent builds will update rather than clone, if the same slave and workspace are available again.)
+(Subsequent builds will update rather than clone, if the same agent and workspace are available again.)

 ### Multiple SCMs